Logo

 3. Multiple parallel processes

-Running clawhub commands across multiple terminal windows, or in CI jobs that fan out in parallel, stacks up requests from the same IP.
+Running clawhub commands across multiple terminal windows, or in CI jobs that fan out in parallel, stacks up requests from the same IP address.

-A slow or unstable connection can cause the CLI to retry requests in a loop, burning through your limit faster than expected.
+A slow or unstable connection can cause the CLI to retry in a loop, burning through your limit faster than expected.
+The Retry-After header handling was fixed in recent CLI versions — another reason to update.

 Fix 1: Wait and retry